The Relationship Between Depression and Energy Levels

 5 Ways to Improve Depression and Energy Levels

 Here are five ways to improve depression and energy levels.
 They have all been tried and tested by me, and I can assure you that even if they seem difficult, they are all achievable and will make you feel so much better in time.

 If you have been feeling depressed or suffering from long-term lethargy, your first point of call should always be to your doctor.
 You need to rule out any other conditions that may have depleted your energy levels.

 If you are already taking medication, it may be a simple case of adjusting the dosage levels or changing to a different type of drug.
 Sometimes taking antidepressants at a different time of day may give you a better night’s sleep which will, in turn, improve your daytime energy.
 Please only do this after discussing with your doctor or pharmacist.

-Get Up, Get Dressed
+2. Get Up and Get Dressed